-In New Mexico, it is possible to reconstruct and rebuild vehicles that have been deemed total losses by the insurance companies.
+In New Mexico, it is possible to reconstruct and rebuild vehicles that have been deemed total losses by insurance companies.

 Repairing the Vehicle